- Understanding MIPS Payment Adjustments

 Additional Resources

 For those looking to delve deeper into the specifics of MIPS adjustments and their implications, two key resources are invaluable.
-The first provides an overview of the adjustments pertinent to the 2021 Performance Year, with reimbursements commencing in 2023.
+The first provides an overview of the adjustments pertinent to the 2024/2026 Performance Year, with reimbursements commencing in 2026.
 The second offers a basic fact sheet on understanding the codes displayed on EOBs, offering insights into the operational aspects of these adjustments.
-Though the latter references the 2017 Performance Year, the codes and their interpretation remain consistent, offering a timeless guide to navigating MIPS payment adjustments.
+The codes and their interpretation remain consistent, offering a timeless guide to navigating MIPS payment adjustments.

 Incorporating this understanding of MIPS payment adjustments into the broader narrative of healthcare reimbursement not only illuminates the financial mechanics at play but also empowers practices to optimize their financial planning and strategic decision-making.
 2024 MIPS Payment Year Payment Adjustment User Guide – QPP